marcmarinam/obsidian-fmp/LAB-968 FT Slay errors.md

-- Available plans query error
+- Available plans
+	- Error in the query
+	- Customer has no available plans
+	- Unknown error
+- Purchase previews
+	- Error in one of the queries
+	- Unknown error
+	-